allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 - Instrumentation attributes such as `AllureStep`, `AllureSetUp`, `AllureTearDown`, and attachment attributes use AspectInjector.
 On Apple silicon Macs, using these attributes may require Rosetta 2.
+- In server mode, the configuration is not re-read until the process is restarted.
+- Only one MTP request can be active at a time; parallel requests are not supported.

 ## Quick Start